-EDITOR’S NOTE: Like everyone else around the globe, we’re struggling with this new reality due to the COVID-19 pandemic.
+EDITOR’S NOTE REGARDING CRISIS COMMUNICATION: Like everyone else around the globe, we’re struggling with this new reality due to the COVID-19 pandemic.
 Heartbreaking stories of loss and grief and a world economy inching towards recession are just some of the things keeping us up at night.

-As a marketing agency focused solely on the senior living industry, we’ve been thinking about all our clients as they face these unprecedented times.
+As a senior living marketing agency, we’ve been thinking about all our clients as they face these unprecedented times.
 It’s hard to see past this pandemic since we’re only in the early stages, but at some point, we know we’ll begin to adjust to this “new normal.”
 The articles we’ll be providing during this time are designed to help senior living sales and marketing teams when they’re ready to move forward.

 The messages your senior living community puts out during a crisis matters.
 You’ll need to halt salesy messaging like “Schedule a Tour” or “Join Us for Lunch” and focus on complete transparency.
 Yes, transparency should always be the foundational element of your sales and marketing messaging, but let’s face it: in normal times, messaging doesn’t always sound like that, does it?